MeasureTransport/MParT/joss/paper.md

 Triangular maps are also well suited for many tasks in Bayesian inference, including the modeling of conditional distributions [@Marzouk2016] and the acceleration of posterior sampling [@el2012bayesian; @bigoni2016adaptive; @parno2018transport; @cotter2019ensemble].
 The fundamental idea is to convert the problem of characterizing a probability distribution through sampling or density estimation into an optimization problem over a multivariate monotone function.
 The efficient solution of this optimization problem is important when using maps as part of online algorithms, as commonly found in sequential inference problems[@spantini2019coupling].

 In practice, working with triangular maps requires the definition of a parameterized family of multivariate monotone functions.
-The Monotone Parameterization Toolkit (`MParT`), pronounced "em-par-tee", aims to provide performance portable implementations of such parameterizations.
-MParT is a c++ library (with bindings to Python, Julia, and Matlab) that emphasizes fast execution and parsimonious parameterizations that can enable near real-time computation on low and moderate dimensional problems.
+The Monotone Parameterization Toolkit (`MParT`), pronounced "em-par-tee", aims to provide performance portable implementations of such parameterizations.  `MParT` is a C++ library (with bindings to Python, Julia, and Matlab) that emphasizes fast execution and parsimonious parameterizations that can enable near real-time computation on low and moderate dimensional problems.

 # Statement of need